-Biomatrix Systems Theory was developed in the context of an interdisciplinary PhD programme hosted by the Department of Biomedical Engineering of the University of Cape Town (UCT), South Africa.
+Biomatrix theory was developed in the context of an interdisciplinary PhD programme hosted by the Department of Biomedical Engineering of the University of Cape Town (UCT), South Africa.
 The programme was initiated and supervised by György Járos, head of the department at the time, and involved a group of researchers from different disciplines, who formed the Biomatrix Group.

 Its core members are György Járos, Anacreon Cloete, Elisabeth Dostal, Lynn Edwards and Linda Muller.
 They represent the disciplines of biology, biomedical engineering, medicine, public health, technology development, education, art, psychology, futurism and business management.